-The sectional boiler body is of cast iron and is supplied assembled on a sheet steel combustion chamber with an integral draught diverter.
-The boiler can be supplied in sectioned form to special order for site assembly - refer to the section headed 'Instructions for Site Assembled Boilers'.
+The sectional boiler body is of cast iron and is supplied with a sheet steel combustion chamber and integral draught diverter.
+The boiler is supplied in sectioned form for site assembly.

 CASING

 The casing is manufactured in stove enamelled sheet steel and is easily assembled on site.